Wildhoney/Snapshot.js/README.md

 var $snapshot = new Snapshot().bootstrap(socket).useDelta(true);
 ```

-Once you've enabled delta updates using `useDelta(true)` as part of the bootstrap process, Snapshot will keeps a history of transmitted models.
+Once you've enabled delta updates using `useDelta(true)` as part of the bootstrap process, Snapshot will keep a history of transmitted models.
 It's crucial that you set the appropriate primary ID when invoking `setCollection`, otherwise a default primary key will be assumed.

 ```javascript
 $snapshot.setCollection([{ id: 1 }, { id: 2 }, { id: 3 }], 'id');